jmptrader/dmonitor/README.md

-## **dmonitor** : A simple daemon monitor web application written in Go.
+## **dmonitor** : A simple daemon monitor web application written in Go

 ### Build it
-The following commands will build the project-
+The following commands will build the project.

 1. Build the dmonitor package